Norfolk County Council

 Norfolk Health Overview and Scrutiny Committee

-The Norfolk Health Overview and Scrutiny Committee is a statutory Committee which considers all matters relating to the needs, health and health related-services of the population of Norfolk.
+The Norfolk Health Overview and Scrutiny Committee considers all matters relating to the needs, health and health related-services of the population of Norfolk.
 It scrutinises services that have an impact on the health of Norfolk's citizens and challenges the outcomes of interventions designed to support the health of Norfolk people.

 Norfolk Joint Museums Committee